 Labs that test thousands of human samples, regularly compare their results with their peers, and monitor the trends of their most frequent patients are highly reliable due to close control of the variations.
 In order to maintain their quality, the labs are required to be CLIA-certified every two years.
 CDC, in partnership with CMS and FDA monitors the CLIA program and clinical laboratory quality.

 Another key sources of variations in results is the time of the day for saliva samples collection.
-Testosterone levels are highest in the morning and then decline during the day.
+Testosterone and cortisol levels are highest in the morning and then decline during the day.
 That’s why one should collect a saliva sample early morning within 30 minutes of waking up, without brushing their teeth, or eating and chewing.
-See our detailed instructions for sample collection here.

-Carefully collecting the samples with strict guidelines can avoid any variations in results.
+Carefully collecting the samples with strict guidelines can avoid possible variations in results.